ncasaux/camel-plantuml/README.md

 ## Contributing
 Any suggestion, remark, or question?
 Feel free to create an issue and/or to contribute by forking and making pull requests!

+## Releases notes
+### v1.1.0
+- Added a remote mode to use the tool, which allows connection to an existing JMX MBean server
+- Added some tips in the .puml generated file to help layout tweaking
+- Display labels of producer AND consumer on arrows when using parameter `connectRoutes=true`
+- Route without description are now shown as is.
+### v1.0.0
+- Initial version